 - Use Google AdWords to search for keywords or keyword phrases to see what’s being searched for the most in your industry to see what you should be blogging about.
 This is a great way to know you’re driving the right traffic since there’s a high search volume for these keywords.

 For quick brainstorming:

 - When you type in a keyword to Ubersuggest, it will give you related keyword topics and phrases.
-This can give you more wiggle room and my help you think of a topic you weren’t even considering before.
+This can give you more wiggle room and help you think of a topic you weren’t even considered before.